 (iii) Alternative to Interest Amount.
 The provisions of Paragraph 6(d)(ii) will apply except as modified below:

-[(A) If the provisions of Paragraph 6(c) do not apply to the party as a result of a Credit Rating Event described in Paragraph 13(g)(ii), the provisions of Paragraphs 6(d)(i) and 6(d)(ii) will not apply, Posted Collateral consisting of Government Obligations, if any, including all Distributions with respect to such Posted Collateral, shall be maintained in the Collateral Account by the Qualified Institution pursuant to Paragraph 13(g)(ii), and the investment of the Posted Collateral consisting of Cash shall be governed in accordance with the following provisions:
+(A) If the provisions of Paragraph 6(c) do not apply to the party as a result of a Credit Rating Event described in Paragraph 13(g)(ii), the provisions of Paragraphs 6(d)(i) and 6(d)(ii) will not apply, Posted Collateral consisting of Government Obligations, if any, including all Distributions with respect to such Posted Collateral, shall be maintained in the Collateral Account by the Qualified Institution pursuant to Paragraph 13(g)(ii), and the investment of the Posted Collateral consisting of Cash shall be governed in accordance with the following provisions:

 The Qualified Institution holding the Posted Collateral will invest and reinvest or procure the investment and reinvestment of the Posted Collateral in accordance with the written instructions of the Pledgor, subject to the approval of such instructions by the Secured Party (which approval shall not be unreasonably withheld), provided that the Secured Party shall not be required to so invest or reinvest or procure such investment or reinvestment if an Event of Default or Potential Event or Default or Specified Condition with respect to the Pledgor shall have occurred and be continuing.
 The Secured Party shall have no responsibility for any losses resulting form any investment or reinvestment effected in accordance with the Pledgor’s instructions.